Treat Periodontal Disease in Owensboro

 - If your teeth are getting loose, you may have periodontal disease and may need gum disease treatment.

 - If your gums bleed during and after tooth brushing or you see pink in the sink after you brush, you may have periodontal disease and may need gum disease treatment.

 - If your mouth tastes bad or your breath is consistently bad, you may have periodontal disease and may need gum disease treatment.

 - If your gums are receding, you may have periodontal disease and may need gum disease treatment.

 - If your teeth feel differently when you bite down or your dentures begin to feel like they don’t fit, you may have periodontal disease and may need gum disease treatment.

 Ways to avoid Gum Disease

 Brush twice a day.
 Floss once a day.
 See your dentist regularly.
-Owensboro dentists, Dr. Thompson and Dr. Frey give non-surgical periodontal disease treatments that can help you to have a clean, healthy mouth and beautiful smile.
+Our Owensboro dentists—Dr. Booker, Dr. Thompson, Dr. Frey, and Dr. Higdon—give non-surgical periodontal disease treatments that can help you to have a clean, healthy mouth, and beautiful smile.
 We want you to have a lovely smile your whole life long!

 If during any of your treatments you experience dental anxiety, we are pleased to offer dental sedation that keeps you relaxed and comfortable.
 We also have amazing patient comfort amenities.
 And we think we have the best, the friendliest and most well-trained team around.
 If you suspect that you or a loved one may be suffering from periodontal disease, please call us today to set up an appointment!